How to Beat Dry Skin This Winter

 1. Get a humidifier.
 There's a reason why your skin reacts by drying out and flaking in the winter but not so much in the summer; in the northeast, summers are humid.
 The increased moisture in the hot summer air prevents our skin from drying out, but in winter, humidity plunges as indoor heat rises; the lack of water in the air takes its toll on our skin.
 Stay very well hydrated and increase hydration from the outside in with a humidifier, which adds much-needed moisture to the air.
 Bonus: moister air can make breathing easier for people with asthma and even the common cold.

 2. Exfoliate.
 It may seem counterintuitive to scrub dry skin.
 But layers of dead skin could actually be preventing your moisturizer from penetrating past the surface.
 Use a loofah with your soap or better yet, a good scrub that's comprised of granular (sugar, salt) suspended in a rich, skin-loving oil, and you'll be taking care of two problems at once.
+You can also put your natural moisturizing soap bar in a sisal pouch for more scrubbing.

 3. Stay wet.
 Apply your moisturizer when your skin is still damp, not bone-dry, to achieve better penetration.